oceanprotocol/docs/user-guides/asset-hosting/uploader.md

 {% embed url="https://app.arcade.software/share/88CYjl3SPhTS20qKqBGU" fullWidth="false" %}
 {% endembed %}

 Woohoo 🎉 You did it!
-You now have an Arweave transaction ID for your asset.
-Pop on over to arweave.net/{YOUR_TXID} to admire your handiwork, you'll be able to access your file at that link.
-You can use that link to now go and publish your asset on [Ocean Market](../../developers/uploader/uploader-ui-marketplace.md).
+You now have an IPFS CID for your asset.
+Pop over to https://ipfs.oceanprotocol.com/ipfs/{CID} to admire your handiwork, you'll be able to access your file at that link.
+You can use it to publish your asset on [Ocean Market](../../developers/uploader/uploader-ui-marketplace.md).